IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Uploading dependencies

-As an alternative to writing all your action code in a single *JavaScript* source file, you can implement an action as an `npm` package.
+As an alternative to writing all your code in a single *JavaScript* source file, you can implement an action as an `npm` package.

 The structure is supposed to look as follows: